Kings vs. Oilers: Betting Trends, Odds, Advanced Stats

 Kings Advanced Stats

-- Three of Los Angeles' past 10 games have hit the over.
+- Los Angeles has gone over the total in three of its past 10 contests.

-- The Kings total over the last 10 games is 0.6 goals fewer than the 7 over/under given for this matchup.
+- The Kings and their opponents have combined to post an average of 6.3 goals in their past 10 games, 0.2 less than the 6.5 over/under for this matchup.

-- In the past 10 games, Kings' games average 11.2 goals, 1.9 goals higher than their season-long per-game average.
+- During their past 10 games, Kings' game goal totals average 9.2 goals, 1.0 goal higher per game than their season-long game scoring average.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.